NIR 101 Class

-The NIR 101 Class is a class of diesel-electric locomotive formerly operated by Northern Ireland Railways (NIR).
-With the return to the working of the Enterprise service from Belfast to Dublin with coaching stock instead of augmented diesel railcar sets, NIR found itself with no suitable main line diesel locomotives.
-The 101 Class (DL) became the answer to the immediate problem working in conjunction with the newly acquired British Rail Mark 2 coaches.
+The NIR 101 Class are three diesel-electric locomotives formerly operated by Northern Ireland Railways (NIR).
+With the return to the working of the Enterprise service from Belfast to Dublin with coaching stock instead of diesel railcar sets, NIR found itself with no suitable main line diesel locomotives.
+The 101 Class (DL) became the answer to this problem, working in conjunction with newly acquired British Rail Mark 2 coaches.